Arch-Network/book/src/basics/interaction.md

 }
 ```

-We then define the schemas for handling the Wall's message data- these schemas mirror the data structure that are found within the [Graffiti Wall] program which ensures data uniformity between the application frontend and program backend during serialization/deserialization.
+We then define the schemas for handling the Wall's message data- these schemas mirror the data structure that are found within the [GraffitiWall] program which ensures data uniformity between the application frontend and program backend during serialization/deserialization.

 ```rust,ignore
 #[derive(Debug, Clone, BorshSerialize, BorshDeserialize)]